 You can learn more about this in our guide: How long do mattresses last?

 There is Sagging

-When a mattress begins to sag body impressions can begin to form as the materials take longer to reclaim their original shape.
-Over time, this may cause mobility issues, as sleepers will have to fight to dig themselves out of the holes left behind, or they may experience issues with even weight distribution support & shape.
+When a mattress begins to sag, body impressions can begin to form as the materials take longer to reclaim their original shape.
+Over time, this may cause mobility issues, as sleepers will have to fight to dig themselves out of the holes left behind, or they may experience issues with even weight distribution, support & pressure relief.

 Bed frames with solid surfaces or slats that are closer together should help to prevent new mattress from sagging too soon.
 Some companies may also recommend flipping or rotating the product so that pressure is applied evenly to different areas, reducing the likelihood of impressions and sagging.

 Keep in mind that you should only flip a mattress if it is intended to be reversible.
 Most beds are specifically designed to have one side up to properly support your body and provide pressure relief.

 The point of a good mattress is to keep you asleep all night and leave you refreshed in the morning.
 Of course, there may always be a health or physical issue that causes some people to wake up in pain, but if you're otherwise healthy and still experience discomfort, your bed may not be doing its job.

 This could happen if your mattress compresses too much and makes it difficult for you to move throughout the night, or if your bed is too firm and doesn't properly relieve your pressure points anymore.

 Keep in mind that many brands offer trial periods for a reason.
 Sometimes adjusting can be unpleasant as the spine begins to align, but after a few weeks you should adjust and settle into your new bed.
 Be sure to give a new mattress some time before deciding if it's right for you.

 It's Too Soft or Too Firm for your Sleeping Position